 Driving in Antigua

-Public transportation is limited in Antigua and Barbuda, and most Americans opt to browse forums for contacts of private transfer services or local taxes.
-Visitors planning to rent a vehicle to discover the best things to do in Antigua should know that driving in Antigua and Barbuda is on the left side of the road.
+Public transportation is limited in Antigua and Barbuda, and most Americans turn to Google or browse forums for contacts of private transfer services and local taxes.
+Visitors planning to rent a vehicle to discover the best things to do in Antigua and Barbuda should know that driving in Antigua and Barbuda is on the left side of the road.
 American drivers should also acquaint themselves with local driving customs and traffic regulations to avoid accidents and interactions with traffic police.

-US driver’s license holders must apply for an International Driver’s Permit (IDP) to drive in Antigua and Barbuda, allowing them to operate a vehicle legally during their stay.
+US driver’s license holders must apply for an International Driving Permit (IDP) to drive in Antigua and Barbuda, allowing them to operate a vehicle legally during their stay.

 American drivers should be aware of unique risks when driving on a small Caribbean island, such as encountering local wildlife, navigating narrow or poorly maintained roads—especially in rural areas—and dealing with limited lighting at night.
 Additionally, drivers should heed warnings from Antigua destination forums and local authorities regarding natural disasters such as hurricane season to avoid flooded roads, landslides, and sudden road closures that can occur due to severe weather conditions.